-Why is it because most charities worry about finance that finance professionals are leading on everything. finance professionals need to lead and exemplify finance, not strategic planning, not digital, not marketing7 steps to a charity marketing strategy.
+Why is it because most charities worry about finance that finance professionals are leading on everything.
+Finance professionals need to lead and exemplify finance, not strategic planning, not digital, not marketing.

 I still come across web sites that say they are gdpr ready, but have no privacy statement.
 If you have a contact form you are taking and using someones data, what happens to the data from that contact form?
 Legally you have to say what you are doing with it, even if you are deleting it straight away.
 This would need to be in a ‘privacy statement’ on your website and a ‘terms of reference’ also on your website.

 I also come across charity email signatures that don’t clearly state the charity name, registration number, exempt status or any company registration and address.
 Why is that?
 Most likely because there is no IT/digital strategy and no one to understand the reasons why as a charity or not profit you should have a legal email signature.

 Data is king they say, but in reality data is the law.
 The gdpr process, that many charities went through, often relying on others to do gdpr for them without a full charity wide understanding are often poorly implemented.
 Fines on the big companies for gdpr breaches have just started, they are a source of revenue for government, eventually no gdpr stone will be left unturned.
 The previous laws that demanded management of data and transparency (thats where the email signature came in) have not gone away with the advent of gdpr. charities need to discuss this, need to set out a path and a plan, it needs clarity and a written strategy.